 Your Randomly-Generated Corporate Gibberish:

-What does the term "dot-com" really mean?
+What does the buzzword "holistic" really mean?

 In association with Amazon.com